Skip to main content

 Hash Routing Algorithms

-Key operational advantages include:
+Key operational advantages:

-- Consistent hashing minimizes data movement during cluster scaling events
+• Consistent hashing minimizes data movement during cluster scaling events.

-- Virtual node allocation directly correlates with partition load uniformity
+• Virtual node allocation directly correlates with partition load uniformity.

-- Routing logic must be decoupled from storage engines for low-latency lookups
+• Routing logic must be decoupled from storage engines for low-latency lookups.

 Modulo vs. Consistent Hashing Mechanics

-Hash function selection directly impacts collision rates and CPU overhead.
-Production systems should prioritize non-cryptographic, high-throughput algorithms like MurmurHash3 or xxHash.
-Avoid MD5 or SHA-256 for routing lookups due to unnecessary computational latency.
+Hash function selection directly impacts distribution quality and CPU overhead.
+Production systems should prioritize non-cryptographic, high-throughput algorithms like MurmurHash3 or xxHash for routing lookups.
+MD5 or SHA-256 introduce unnecessary computational latency for this use case, though they are acceptable for test implementations.

 Virtual Node Configuration & Skew Mitigation